Acoustic Music outdoors on the mountain every Sunday afternoon.

 The great uniters.

-Such a shame how it takes a horrific natural disaster for people to set aside their differences to begin to work together, and on behalf of one another.
+Such a shame how it takes an horrific natural disaster for people to set aside their differences to begin to work together, and on behalf of one another.

 I miss Joe Cocker and Janis Joplin.